An artificial material that can sense, adapt to its environment

-Category: Environment Hits: 5Researchers have developed an artificial material which can respond to its environment, independently make a decision, and perform an action not directed by a human being.
+Category: Environment Hits: 8Researchers have developed an artificial material which can respond to its environment, independently make a decision, and perform an action not directed by a human being.
 For example, a drone making a delivery might evaluate its environment including wind direction, speed or wildlife, and automatically change course in order to complete the delivery safely.
 The material incorporates 3 main functions also displayed by materials found in nature, such as chameleons changing the color of their skin to blend into their surroundings.

 Read more https://www.sciencedaily.com/releases/2021/11/211102180532.htm